Change Your Mindset For Healthier Finances

 In many cases, financial distress is a direct result of poor money management decisions.
 Not always, but often, unsustainable spending habits or expensive lifestyle choices are the source of the financial pressure you’re feeling.
 When bad choices come back around to haunt your finances, it’s natural to blame yourself, harshly judging your performance as a personal money manager.

 Though accountability is an important part of effective financial management, being too hard on yourself is counterproductive.
 Rather than wallow in guilt and shame for making bad financial choices, focus instead on bouncing back from poor outcomes and putting the past behind you.
-Each error presents learning opportunities you can use to avoid future problems, so accept small failures and move on to bigger, better things.
+In addition, each error presents learning opportunities you can use to avoid future problems, so accept small failures and move on to bigger, better things.

 Learn About Finance